bzinberg/regex-combinator/README.md

 backreferences (implemented by labels rather than asking you to magically keep track of parenthesis counts).

-For a detailed specification, as well as some entertaining prose by Gerry Sussman, see `ps.txt`.
+For a detailed specification, as well as some entertaining prose by Gerald Sussman, see `ps.txt`.

 Where